Generating Credentials

 Navigate to **All > System Web Services > API Access Policies > REST API Access Policies**.
 Click **New**.

 Provide a descriptive name.
-Under **REST API** select **Table API**.
-For Synqly, leave **Apply to all methods** checked unless your security team requires a narrower policy (ServiceNow allows limiting methods or resources on the form).
+Under **REST API**, select **Table API**.
+Leave **Apply to all methods** checked unless your security team requires a narrower policy (ServiceNow allows limiting methods or resources on the form).

 On the policy form, add the **Inbound Authentication Profile** from step 5 to the **embedded list** for authentication profiles, then click **Submit**.
 Skipping this step is a common reason REST API key requests fail even when the key and user are correct.